Alpha-VLLM/Lumina-mGPT/README.md

 > to enter the directory of the Lumina-mGPT implementation.

 ### Perpetration
-Since currently the Chameleon implementation on Huggingface does not contain the VQ-VAE decoder, we need to manually download the original VQ-VAE weights [provided by Meta](https://github.com/facebookresearch/chameleon) and put them to the following directory:
+Since currently the Chameleon implementation in transformers does not contain the VQ-VAE decoder, please manually download the original VQ-VAE weights [provided by Meta](https://github.com/facebookresearch/chameleon) and put them to the following directory:
 ```
 Lumina-mGPT